ksuther/KSImageNamed-Xcode/README.md

 1. Only include images that are in the current project.
 Currently all images in the workspace are shown.
 2. Show an image preview and dimensions when clicking on an imageNamed: string in the editor
-3. Switch to ARC since garbage collection support has been dropped

 ## License